HotPocketHPE/mhguide/mhguide.md

 > Example: Any Weapon vs. Khezu.
 Khezu's electric zap can be impossible to escape from if you are too close!
 Choose your attacks carefully.
 Once you gain more experience techniques like [Angling Strikes](#angling-strikes) can enable more aggressive play.

 Some weapons have sidesteps instead of rolls.
 These move you a shorter distance, but can be chained together.
-Lance can also sidestep backwards after attacks!
+Lance can also sidestep backwards!

-A few attacks, such as the Longsword's Fade Slash, are "evasive" because they move you significantly.
+A few attacks, such as the Longsword's Fade Slash, are "evasive" because they move you around.
 Use these to get into position while dealing damage!

 Evading while sprinting away from the monster will do a special move called a superman dive.
 This makes you invincible for a long time, but won't let you counterattack.
 Useful for emergencies.